Daghall/sirtet/README.md

   - Full clears
   - Penalties
 - Death
-- Timer for auto-drop
+- Timer for auto-punch
   - Increase speed of timer when
 - Add new bricks from the bottom at regular intervals
   - Timer?
-  - Per X dropped shapes?
+  - Per X punch shapes?
     - Penalties speeds up addition
 - Rendering
   - Border